Frequently Asked Scholarship Questions

 Yes.
 Academic scholarship recipients must live in a residence hall or receive an exemption to the residency requirements from the Residential Life Office in accordance with established University policy.
 Recipients are responsible for making on-campus housing arrangements.

 No. The University Honors application process is completely autonomous.
 If you have a minimum of a 28 ACT or equivalent SAT and have a 3.50 minimum high school GPA, you should investigate the benefits of being selected into Honors.
-The University Honors application deadline is December 1, allowing those who are not selected and have also applied for the Freshmen Academic Scholarships the opportunity to be considered for the academic scholar awards.
+The University Honors application deadline is December 1, allowing those who are not selected and have also applied for the Freshmen Academic Scholarships the opportunity to be considered for the academic scholarship awards.